Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 #### _Evolving COVID Situation_

-All students are required to follow the university’s public health and safety precautions and procedures outlined on the university Safe Return to Campus webpage (https://www2.gmu.edu/safe-return-campus).
-All students in this course must also complete the Mason COVID Health Check daily.
-Only students who receive a green notification are permitted to attend courses in class.
-Faculty are allowed to ask you to show them your green notification.
-If you suspect that you are sick or have been directed to self-isolate, please quarantine and get testing.
+All students are required to follow the university’s public health and safety precautions and procedures outlined on the university [Safe Return to Campus webpage](https://www2.gmu.edu/safe-return-campus).
+Mason classrooms are mask-optional, but masks are encouraged, especially in close quarters or where ventilation is low.
+If you're more comfortable wearing a mask, feel free to continue.
+If you feel ill or test positive for COVID, please do not attend class, inform the instructor and observe [quarantine guidance](https://www.gmu.edu/safe-return-campus/personal-and-public-health/isolation-and-quarantine).

-GMU requires vaccinations for all students who work, study, or live on campus unless you have a documented medical or religious exemption.
+GMU strongly recommends vaccinations for all students who work, study, or live on campus.
 This includes those who attend classes.
 There is nothing better than the in-person learning experience.
-We will also set up the streaming option on Blackboard in the case of excused absence including for students receiving a vaccination, with side effects after vaccination, or receiving positive test results or diagnosis requiring quarantine. __Let us know in advance of class if you need the streaming option.__ If you are healthy – please be in class!
+Mason offers flexible excused absence options for students receiving vaccination and those with side effects after vaccination.
+If you are healthy – please be in class!

-The daily COVID-19 screening is required and we as instructors may ask you to show that you have a "green" screening for the day.
-In fact, you may also ask your instructors to show a green screening!
-If you receive a screening result other than green, do not come to campus or attend class in person - let us know that you need to attend the course remotely.

 If the campus closes, or if a class meeting needs to be canceled or adjusted due to weather or other reasons, notices will be posted to Blackboard and emailed to all registered students.

 #### _Academic integrity_

 It is expected that students adhere to the George Mason University Honor Code as it relates to integrity regarding coursework and grades.
 The Honor Code reads as follows: To promote a stronger sense of mutual responsibility, respect, trust, and fairness among all members of the George Mason University community and with the desire for greater academic and personal achievement, we, the student members of the University Community have set forth this: Student members of the George Mason University community pledge __not__ to cheat, plagiarize, steal and/or lie in matters related to academic work.
 More information about the Honor Code, including definitions of cheating, lying, and plagiarism, can be found at the Office of Academic Integrity website at (http://oai.gmu.edu).  __In this class, working together is strongly encouraged and doing so is not a violation of the Honor Code.
-Each student must complete their own analysis codes and figures, and their own writeup of each assignment.__
+However, each student must complete their own analysis codes and figures, and their own writeup of each assignment.__

 #### _Disability accomodations_
 <a href="http://dsgmu.wpengine.com/">Disability Services</a> at George Mason University is committed to providing equitable access to learning opportunities for all students by upholding the laws that ensure equal treatment of people with disabilities.
 If you are seeking accommodations for this class, please first visit <a href="http://dsgmu.wpengine.com/">Disability Services</a> for detailed information about the Disability Services registration process.
 Then please discuss your approved accommodations with me.
 Disability Services is located in Student Union Building I (SUB I), Suite 2500.
 Email: ods@gmu.edu | Phone: (703) 993-2474